By ODA Hawai’i Island Chapter Leader Sarah Milisen

-Our volunteer divers were all eager to head to our previous cleanup site to the south of Keahole point on Hawai'i Island after a nearly two 2-month hiatus.
+On January 17, 2023, our volunteer divers were all eager to head to our previous cleanup site to the south of Keahole point on Hawai'i Island after a nearly two 2-month hiatus.
 Swells have been huge, holidays have come and gone, and it was about time to resume our normal cleanups there via Kona Honu Diver's biggest boat, Honu One.

 ODA and KHD have unofficially deemed this site and another popular dive site known as “tako city” to the north as our Adopt-A-Dive-Site(s).

 We always seem to find new lures, lines and lead fishing weights, as well as more encrusted, older fishing debris, so everyone was happy to hear we were heading over to the westernmost point on the Big Island for more cleaning!

 Armed with 15 divers and two boat crew, we charged up to the dive site, clipped into the mooring, and got to work.

 We had six new volunteers on board and nine of our dedicated veteran team, and boy, we sure dominated!